Have you found yourself asking the question “Is Pinterest still relevant for my business?” You’re not alone. Let’s go there.

 If you answered yes to all those questions, it’s time to embrace the new and find a way to continue to use the platform without it sucking the life out of you.
 And I don’t believe it has to!

 Over 2022, we’re going to be incorporating more live trainings as well as masterclasses.
-We will still continue with our Simple Pin Collective membership or organic Pinterest marketing and our Ads Society for paid Pinterest marketing.
+We will still continue with our organic Pinterest marketing and our Ads Society for paid Pinterest marketing.

 We’re here to help you with this shift on the Pinterest platform each and every step of the way in 2022.